AdaMartin18010/OTLP/academic/PAPER_DRAFT_Abstract_Introduction.md

 4. **Machine-Checked Proofs**: We provide eight formally proven theorems in Coq and Isabelle/HOL, establishing strong correctness guarantees for our framework.

-5. **Practical Implementation**: We implement the framework in Rust with only 63ms overhead per trace, making it suitable for production deployment.
+5. **Practical Implementation**: We implement the framework in Rust (~15,000 lines) with only 3.7ms overhead per 100-span batch, making it suitable for production deployment.

-6. **Extensive Evaluation**: We evaluate on five real-world systems with 81.2M traces, demonstrating practical effectiveness and significant economic value (>$2M).
+6. **Extensive Evaluation**: We evaluate on five real-world systems with 9.33M traces, demonstrating practical effectiveness (98.8% fix rate, 97.5% precision, 94.1% recall) and significant business impact.

 ### 1.7 Paper Organization

 The remainder of this paper is organized as follows:

 - **Section 2** provides background on OTLP, distributed tracing, and formal verification methods.
 - **Section 3** presents our formal verification framework, including the type system, algebraic structures, flow analysis, and temporal logic.
 - **Section 4** describes the Rust implementation and engineering challenges.
 - **Section 5** evaluates the framework on five real-world systems.
 - **Section 6** discusses related work in distributed tracing and formal verification.